Hover postponed one week

 Most online conferences run just like in-person conferences–one or two jam-packed days, of live streamed presentation.
 But with so many folks working remotely, and spending so much of their day in front of a screen we felt it was imperative to rethink this, and do something differently.

 Hosted on our own purpose built platform, like all our online events, Hover takes place over 2 consecutive Fridays, in April 2022.
 Each sessions runs around 4 hours (with a bit of downtime built-in), Plus each session runs 3 times so wherever you are in the world, you can participate along with your peers, from the comfort of your own home (or maybe office).

-Over 600 presentations from 450 world leading experts at 32 conferences…and counting
+750+ presentations from more than 550 world leading experts at over 40 conferences…and counting

 All for $19.95 per month.